bulljit/Transmission-Add-Torrent-Bookmarkelet/README.md

 To setup the bookmarklet:

 - Copy the server-side files to your Transmission/Web/ directory
-	- web/fetchtorrent.html
-    - web/installbmlet.html
-    - web/images/graphics/bookmarklet/* (All images)

   - If using the native Mac OS X Transmission.app this should be located under "~/Applications/Transmission.app/Contents/Resources/web".
 You can access these folders by right-clicking on the Transmission.app icon and choosing 'Show Package Contents'.

 - Install the Bookmarklet on your phone:

 	- http://yourserver.ip:port/transmission/web/installbmlet.html
 		- Replace **yourserver.ip:port** with your server and port address
+	- most uptodate version of [bookmarklet](https://github.com/bulljit/Transmission-Add-Torrent-Bookmarkelet/issues/7)

 ## Usage Instructions ##